 When we got to Japan, I personally found it invaluable.

-Sure, most spoke at least halting English, especially in Tokyo.
+We spent most of our time in the urban areas, and sure, most spoke at least halting English, especially in Tokyo.
 But there were a number of occasions where it proved quite useful to know at least a few words.
+While most study English in schools, much like our abysmal Spanish, many don’t have a reason to practice it and lose their confidence in their proficiency.
+They will prefer to say nothing than to risk insulting you.

 “He said ‘eki‘; it’s near the train station!”